 We will devote extensive time (around 4 hours a day) to implementing the analyses using Matlab/Python with actual behavioral data.
 Technical Assistants (TAs) will guide the trainees during all these tutorials.

-Trainees will pair up to conduct a personal project during off-hours, based on the research project of either trainee.
+Trainees will work in teams of three on a project involving data from their home laboratory.
 Trainees should arrive with behavioral data from their homelab research that they wish to analyze (synthetic datasets will also be available where appropriate).
-The trainees will apply the presented techniques to their own dataset, under supervision by TAs.
+The trainees will apply the presented techniques to their own dataset, under supervision by TAs and faculty members.
 We expect the trainees to complete within the week a (likely partial yet) sound modelling analysis of their dataset.

 Two keynote research talks on neuroscience topics where cutting edge modeling techniques are applied.
 Speakers will put emphasis on modelling challenges and how they were overcome, and how models of behavior illuminate neuroscience experiments.

 We plan one-to-one sessions of trainees and faculty providing the opportunity to talk in depth about their work, plans for the future, etc.